 It is not only permanent ponds that are valuable to wildlife; temporary ponds support specialist species, often rare, adapted to the transient nature of their habitat.

-Since 2007, ponds of high ecological quality have been defined as a UK Biodiversity Action Plan (BAP) Priority Habitat.
+Ponds of high ecological quality are defined as Habitats of Principal Importance; listed in Section 41 of the Natural Environment and Rural Communities (NERC) Act, 2006.
 Targets for pond conservation aim to maintain and expand both the extent and quality of ponds of Priority Pond status.

 A pond may achieve this status if it is a habitat of high conservation importance, supports species of high conservation value, supports an exceptionally species-rich assemblage, is categorised as being of high ecological quality, or is of limited geographical distribution.